ohde-sg/zx-deno/README.md

 ### `question()`

-This is a wrapper around [readline](https://nodejs.org/api/readline.html) package.
+This is a wrapper around `window.prompt`.
+As of now, the `option` parameter is ignored.

 ```ts
 type QuestionOptions = { choices: string[] }